strahinjastevanovic/ETL_HemOnc_regimens/assets/Assembler_main.md

 * The first-poistion delta is calculated as
 $$ \delta_0 = (n_{\text{cycles}} \cdot \text{days}) \;-\; \sum_{x=1}^{k} \delta_x $$
 k - number of subsequent events using 0-based indexing
-* Duplicates the string if only one entry is present (to capture gap between regimen cycle).
+* Duplicates the string if only one component is present (min-2-token rule).

 Final output is a semicolon-separated regimen string.
 ____